ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 52-Notes.md

 [12:12] - **Teor**

 Yeah, we had a very similar conversation yesterday in the zip sync.
-It's more just that we were interested in making sure that Zebra could make those changes on our own schedule rather than having to basically switch to them as soon as they're ready in zcashd and we know what needs to be done there because we might have to make some changes to our state layer to make sure that we have the right indexes and those kinds of things.
+It's more just that we were interested in making sure that Zebra could make those changes on our own schedule, rather than having to race to switch to them as soon as they're ready in zcashd, and we know what needs to be done there.
+Because we might have to make some changes to our state layer to make sure that we have the right indexes and those kinds of things.

 [12:50] - **Str4d**